marijnh/Eloquent-JavaScript/04_data.md

 {{index [braces, object]}}

 This means that braces have _two_ meanings in JavaScript.
 At the start of a ((statement)), they start a ((block)) of statements.
 In any other position, they describe an object.
 Fortunately, it is rarely useful to start a statement with an object in braces, so the ambiguity between these two is not much of a problem.
+The one case where this does come up is when you want to return an object from a short-hand arrow function—you can't write `n => {prop: n}`, since the braces will be interpreted as a function body, and have to put a set of parentheses around the object to make it clear it is an expression.

 {{index undefined}}